Dehydrated Food + Hot Water + Thermos = Yum!

 The technique is called thermal cooking and you use it any time you cook your dinner in a Crock-Pot at home.
 In your thermos, the vacuum insulated steel wall traps in the heat of the boiling water, which then slow cooks your food.
 Thermos, food flask, vacuum flask, food jar: They go by many names, but any high quality vacuum insulated stainless steel container will work.

-Thermos cooking saves fuel because you don’t need to boil your food in the pot for long periods of time.
+Thermos meals save fuel because you don’t need to boil your food in the pot for long periods of time.
 Just bring the water to a boil and pour it in the thermos with your dried food.
 The time and fuel saving benefits of thermal cooking makes it a favorite technique for use by backpackers, but it is also great for the boat galley and RV kitchen, too.

 Hot Thermos Meals in 10 Easy Steps